collective/tutorial.todoapp/docs/chapter_1.rst

 Getting Started with Workflows
 ==============================

+So, workflows.
+What are they?
+They are a mechanizm to control the flow of a content item through varios states.
+Most commonly, and by default in Plone, you deal with a `publication` workflow.
+For example: A writer writes up a News Item and submits it for reviewal.
+Then the in-house reviewing team goes through the text and publishes the News Item so it is public for the entire world to see.

-The Todo Item we added in the last section is marked as ``private`` because by default all new Plone content types are assigned a complex publication workflow.
-I know what you are thinking: Publication whodie whatie grble gobble??!?!
+The Todo Item we added in the last section is marked as ``private`` because by default all new Plone content types are assigned a complex publication workflow called ``simple_publication_workflow``.
+I know what you are thinking: simple publication whodie whatie grble gobble??!?!
 Just like before, let's bypass trying to explain what that means and just fix it.
 Relax, enjoy, and finish the tutorial!

 If you aren't interested in workflows, or already know all about this stuff, feel free to skip straight to the next chapter!